 Investing in the right vehicle is one of the hardest decisions to make as an adult.
 And getting the best deal possible is heavily dependent on the dealership you go to.
 So, for a new buyer, it is really hard to navigate the car dealership scene not only in Nairobi but also in other cities and towns in the country.
-So, I have created a list of the best car dealerships and showrooms in Kenya, mostly dealing in new vehicles.
+So, I have created a list of the Top 10 Places To Buy A Car in Kenya, mostly dealing in new vehicles.

 With branches in Nairobi, Mombasa, Nakuru, Kisumu, and Eldoret DT Dobie is one of the oldest and most trusted car dealerships in Kenya.
 They sell a wide range of vehicles including Mercedes-Benz, Volkswagen, GWM, and Hyundai.
 And have previously been distributors of Nissans and Jeeps in Kenya.
-The dealerships sell both new and preowned vehicles and also offer repair and body-shop services.
+The dealerships sell both new and pre-owned vehicles and also offer repair and body-shop services.
 Its popularity is why it is in my Top 10 Places To Buy A Car in Kenya list.

 Toyota fully owns and operates Toyota Kenya.
 And this provides a lot of benefits if you are a Kenyan buyer.
 Since it is easier and cheaper to obtain after-sales service and genuine spare parts compared to other brands with no dealerships in Kenya.
 Since Toyota is arguably the most reliable and trusted vehicle brand, this is most people’s preferred car dealership.
 Toyota Kenya sell’s all car brands owned by Toyota Motor Corporation, these include Toyota, Hino, Yamaha, and Suzuki.